-Want to clean up your record?
-Contact LeGrande Law to get a Non-Disclosure or Expungement!
+CLEAN UP YOUR RECORD!
+Contact LeGrande Law to get a Non-Disclosure or Expunction!

 An arrest means a public record is created that can be viewed by anyone that does a simple background check.

 Completing deferred adjudication does not mean that the charges will disappear from your criminal record.
 You might not have a conviction, BUT the criminal charges will remain visible to anyone the checks your background, unless you obtain an order of non-disclosure or expunction.

 An arrest on your criminal record can have profound effects on your life and future.
 Despite the relevant circumstances or the eventual outcome, it can affect your ability to seek or maintain employment.
 It can affect your ability to apply for or keep a professional license.
 It can even affect your ability to purchase or rent property.

 There is a lot of confusion about the difference between expunctions (Expungements) and non-disclosures.

 Expunctions – Who is eligible?

-ONLY for offenses where the charges where you have been found not guilty (Acquittal), MIsdemeanor offense was dismissed, Felony charge was No-Billed, Felony Complaint was dismissed, or the Felony Indictment was dismissed.
-Also, those that have completed deferred adjudication, or even have a conviction, for a class-C misdemeanor are eligible.
+ONLY where you have been found not guilty (Acquittal), the charge was dismissed without probation, or the Felony charge was No-Billed by the grand jury.
+Also, those that have completed deferred adjudication, or even have a conviction, for a class-C misdemeanor, are eligible.

 Expunctions – What is the process?